How to apply

 - a completed AUSTRAC job application cover sheet (Word, 442KB)

-- a covering letter, no longer than one page, that states why you are interested in the position, and what value you can add to AUSTRAC
+- a covering letter (no longer than one page) about why you are interested in the position and what value you can add to AUSTRAC

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.